 It is highly recommended for use in Jet Ski, speed boats and yachts because of its compact size and weight ratio to stable voltage output.
 You can also use a couple of lithium batteries for larger vessels like trawler and cargo ships by connecting the batteries in either parallel or series connection.
 Read our full review of the NorthStar Thin Lead Marine Battery here.

 The lifespan of a battery varies depending on use and misuse.
 Factors which contribute to battery lifespan include proper maintenance, proper charging (depth of discharge, how often or how deep the battery was charged), temperature and other factors.
 Overcharging is one of the most common mistakes people commit that shortens the lifespan of the battery.
-Although manufacturers would say that some batteries are maintenance free, it really is not.
+Although manufacturers would say that some batteries are maintenance free, often they really are not.
 You still have to take care of your batteries one way or another.
 Here are some tips to maximize the investment you have on your marine battery and extend its’ lifespan:

-- Clean the top of the battery – This means cleaning it from dirt and removing corrosions on the terminals.
+This means cleaning it from dirt and removing corrosions on the terminals.
 Because of weather, use and time, the terminals will have a chance to be corroded.
 You can use a wire brush post cleaner to remove the corrosion.
 This will help in extending the lifespan of the battery and the flow of electricity that your boat needs.

-- Charging – This is especially most important for sealed maintenance free batteries.
+This is especially most important for sealed maintenance free batteries.
 You have to follow the correct number of hours for charging the battery.
 Recharge the battery immediately especially after storing it or not having been able to use your boat for a long time.

-- Do a routine check – make sure that there are no bulges on the side and there are no cracks.
+Make sure that there are no bulges on the side and there are no cracks.
 If they do, you might have a problem with the alternator of your boat or your charger might be overcharging your batteries.
 Make sure to check the voltage of the battery to see if it has the right voltage.

-- Storing over the winter – make sure you put your battery on a trickle charge.
+Make sure you put your battery on a trickle charge.
 Do not store without a charging device.